Best States for School Counselors: Salary Adjusted for Cost of Living

 States That Rise in Rankings

-States with moderate raw salaries and low costs of living gain the most after adjustment.
-Georgia, Ohio, Indiana, Michigan, and Tennessee all climb significantly.
-These states offer solid school counselor salaries combined with housing, food, and transportation costs well below the national average.
-For counselors focused on building wealth and financial stability, these states deserve serious consideration.
+States with moderate-to-low raw salaries and low costs of living gain the most after adjustment.
+Mississippi, Arkansas, Kentucky, Alabama, and West Virginia all climb sharply, each rising well over a dozen places.
+These states pair below-average school counselor salaries with housing, food, and transportation costs far below the national average.
+For counselors focused on building wealth and financial stability, the value sweet spot rewards looking past the headline salary.

 States That Fall in Rankings